seanhandley/h3_ruby/README.md

 This gem uses FFI to link directly into the H3 library (written in C).

-Before using the gem, you will need to install the C lib at https://github.com/uber/h3.
+The H3 library is packaged with the gem and is built as a native extension.
+H3 is not installed system-wide, so it will not interfere with any other versions you may have installed previously.

-Install the build dependencies as instructed here: https://github.com/uber/h3#install-build-time-dependencies
+Before installing the gem, please install the build dependencies for your system as instructed here: https://github.com/uber/h3#install-build-time-dependencies

-Do *not* follow the Compilation Steps.
-Instead, use the following:

-    git clone git@github.com:uber/h3.git h3_build
-    cd h3_build
-    cmake . -DBUILD_SHARED_LIBS=true
-    make
-    sudo make install

-The key difference is the `BUILD_SHARED_LIBS` option.

 ## Installing

-You can install the gem directly using
+You can install the gem directly from RubyGems.org using

     gem install h3